The Deck Handbook: Part 6

 But, while it is important to carefully read a composite decking warranty for what it says, it is also important to read it for what it does not say.

 So, understanding what is not covered by the warranty is just as important as understanding what is covered.
 The simple rule of thumb is, if it is not mentioned, it is not guaranteed.
-If its not guaranteed, the company expects the worst to happen.
-And, who should know better than the company what to expect?
+If it's not guaranteed, the company expects the worst to happen.
+And, who would know better than the manufacturer what to expect?

 What's It Really Made Of?

 What is the composition of the decking material?
 We know that the core ingredients in wood-plastic composite are wood (or a substitute filler like rice hulls or straw) and plastic.
 But what else is inside the composite?
-Actually, WPC composite decking is a complex chemical soup that contains wood (or wood-like substances in some form) and a plastic, but also numerous mineral and chemical additives.
+Actually, WPC composite decking is a complex chemical soup that contains wood (or wood-like substances in some form) and a plastic, but also a complex stew of mineral and chemical additives.

 Proper additive choices for composites are critical to both performance and manufacturing.
 Included in these are…

-- Stiffening agents to keep the material from flopping around during manufacturing like strands of spaghetti,
+Stiffening agents to keep the material from flopping around during manufacturing like strands of cooked spaghetti,

-- UV stabilizers such as carbon black and titanium oxide, which help protect the material from damage by ultra violent rays, at least for a time,
+UV stabilizers such as carbon black and titanium oxide, which help protect the material from damage by ultraviolet rays, at least for a time,

 These "additives" make up as much as 5% of the composite by volume.
 Most of these are harmless, but some are not.
-Carbon black, for example, is often added to the deck mixture to combat ultra violet degradation.
+Carbon black, for example, is often added to the deck mixture to combat ultraviolet degradation.
 It is a suspected carcinogen, and if inhaled, a visit to the doctor is usually recommended.
-You probably won't encounter it in inhalable (dust) form, but your installer just might.
+You probably won't encounter it in inhalable (dust) form, but your installer just might when he saws a deck board to the proper length.
 It is usually not possible to tell from the manufacturer's colorful brochures what additives the decking composite contains, and if any might be harmful to you or the environment.

 How Much Wood, How Much Plastic?